 Grading scale: VG Pass with distinction, G Pass, U Fail

 Responsible department: Department of Psychology

-Part 1: Controversial issues and trends in developmental psychology (7.5 hp).
-This part of the course provides theoretical and methodological questions that are crucial to human development.
-The course will also provide a deeper understanding of the controversial issues and trends in the international research field of developmental psychology.
-The course will cover important subjects like the development of the self, children's theory of mind, adolescence and identity, development of executive functions, different aspects of socio-emotional development (including attachment) as well as brain development and early brain deviations.
+Module I: Contemporary perspectives, research, and debates in developmental psychology (7.5 hp).
+This part of the course addresses select theoretical and methodological questions that are central to human development.
+The course will also provide a deeper understanding of the international research field of developmental psychology.
+The module will cover important domains within developmental psychology, such as the development of the self, children's theory of mind, adolescence and identity, development of executive functions, different aspects of socio-emotional development, as well as brain development and early brain deviations.